fenicXs/Sorghum-Crop-Disease-Detection-and-Segmentation-system-for-damage-severity-estimation/README.md

    - `opencv-python`
    - `numpy`
    - `openpyxl`
-3. Roboflow API Key (replace `"kX1T67tvKBnWqTL6ql1I"` with your key in the code).
+3. Roboflow API Key (replace the key used here with your key in the code).

 ### Steps
 1. Clone this repository: